ESSENTIAL Sheet Worker RULE

 I’ve seen this error occur many times, and a lot of people are just unaware of it, and when told about it, they often don’t appreciate just how important it is.
 After all, they use upper case letters and their workers are still working, so it can’t really be a problem.
 Can it?

 Yes. yes, it can.
 Every time you use upper case letters in the event line it is a ticking time bomb.
-You won’t know when it will go off, and when it doesn’t, you have probably forgotten that this might be an issue so you don’t immediately think about it.
+You won’t know when it will go off, and when it finally does, you have probably forgotten that this might be an issue so you don’t immediately think about it.
 You waste hours or days trying to find the issue, when the solution is simple – if you know it.

 Final Comment